pranabdas/espresso/docs/setup/pseudo-potential.md

 :::info

-1. We can mix different types of pseudo potentials (e.g., norm conserving, ultra-soft, or PAW), but we cannot mix different functional (e.g., PBE and LDA).
+1. We can mix different types of pseudo potentials (e.g., norm conserving, ultra-soft, or PAW), but we cannot mix different exchange correlation functional (e.g., PBE and LDA).
+Exchange correlation functional can be read from the pseudopotential file or be provided via `input_dft` parameter in Quantum Espresso.

 2. "sol" in PBE-sol stands for solid.
 For bulk systems PBE-sol should be used, while PBE is appropriate for molecules.
 In case of 2D materials generally PBE is